 Longer sailings from Southampton can travel throughout the Mediterranean to Spain, France, and Italy.
 These are typically 12- to 14-night itineraries.
 Cruises from Southampton can also travel around Northern Europe to cities throughout Germany, The Netherlands, and Scandinavia.
 Royal Caribbean, Norwegian Cruise Line, and Celebrity Cruises have a variety of shorter and longer itineraries to these destinations.

-Common destinations you can visit sailing from Southampton include:
+Common destinations you can visit sailing from Southampton are:

 - Norway